mbeckh/llamalog/README.md

 |g3log|2.9|3.1|4.4|7.5|11.8|558.1|3.17071|12.60405|

 ### 4 Threads - 250,000 Messages Each (= 1,000,000 Messages in Total)
 The trend continues with llamalog and NanoLog again nearly doubling the latency.
 The same holds true for spdlog and even g3log now takes a little performance hit but still a lot lower than the other three on average.
-However, worst case latency severly suffers for g3log.
+However, worst case latency severely suffers for g3log.

 |Logger|50th|75th|90th|99th|99.9th|Worst|Average|Total|
 |:---|---:|---:|---:|---:|---:|---:|---:|---:|